-To improve performance and free up resources, you may wish to move the web applications server, which runs the FME Server services, to another machine.
+To improve performance and free up resources, you may wish to move the web applications server, which runs the FME Server Web Services, to another machine.
 This move requires the following steps:

 - Install a web applications server on the new host machine (optional)

-- Install the FME Server services on the new host
+- Install the FME Server Web Services on the new host

 - Update services URLs